 *Tempura shrimp: Mix tempura flour with egg yolk and cold water.
 Dip shrimp in batter (leave tails on), let excess drip off, and carefully fry in oil.

-Used for: mongering whole (larger) fish.
+Deba Knife: Used for mongering whole (larger) fish.